wbadart/FInal-Project/README.md

 **Known Bugs**

 One known bug is that when registering key strokes, the game is 1 stroke behind.
 Also, the camera does not have collision checking and will tend to go through walls.
+Finally, we know that there are data leaks from our program.